Bontoc people

 The Bontoc (or Bontok) ethnolinguistic group can be found in the central and eastern portions of Mountain Province, on the island of Luzon in the Philippines.
-Although some Bontocs of Natonin and Paracelis identify themselves as Balangaos, Gaddangs or Kalingas, the term "Bontoc" is used by linguists and anthropologists to distinguish speakers of the Bontoc language from neighboring ethnolinguistic groups.
 They formerly practiced head-hunting and had distinctive body tattoos.

+Bontoc culture area

+A 1905 sketch map showing the historical extent of the Bontoc culture area, including Barlig and Lias.

+According to early ethnographic mapping by Albert Ernest Jenks, the specific Bontoc culture area is geographically bounded by the central and eastern mountains of Mountain Province.
+This cultural zone encompasses the current municipalities of Bontoc and Sadanga, extending eastward to include the settlements of Barlig Central and Lias.

+However, this cultural map terminates at the eastern ridges of Barlig, specifically excluding the Kadaklan region, as well as the municipalities of Natonin (home of the Balangao people) and Paracelis (home of the Gaddang Baliwon).
+These eastern groups represent distinct ethnolinguistic lineages outside the core Bontoc cultural sphere.

 Geography

 The Bontoc live in a mountainous territory, particularly close to the Chico River and its tributaries.
 Mineral resources (gold, copper, limestone, gypsum) can be found in the mountain areas.
 Gold, in particular, has been traditionally extracted from the Bontoc municipality.
 The Chico River provides sand, gravel, and white clay, while the forests of Barlig and Sadanga within the area have rattan, bamboo and pine trees.
 They are the second largest group in the Mountain Province.

 Social organization

 A traditional Bontoc house, 1903.
 Bale house of Igorot people with its skeletal displays.